The Flask integration adds support for the Flask Web Framework.

 When you point your browser to http://localhost:5000/ a transaction in the Performance section of sentry.io will be created.
 Additionally, an error event will be sent to sentry.io and will be connected to the transaction.

 It takes a couple of moments for the data to appear in sentry.io.

 - If you use

 send_default_pii=Truein your call to

-app.loggeror any logger will create breadcrumbs when the Logging integration is enabled (done by default).
+app.loggeror any logger will be recorded as breadcrumbs by the Logging integration (this integration is enabled by default).